Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Acknowledgment

 \section{Acknowledgment}

-The authors would like to extend their warmest thanks to our collaborating colleagues, with whom many discussions and scientific projects were carried out, Claire Berger, Duc Nguyen-Manh, Takeo Fujiwara, Pierre Mallet, Jean-Yves Veuillen, Stephan Roche, Vincent T.\ Renard, Claude Chapelier, Lo\"ic Huder, Florie Mesple and T.\ Le Quang, Thi Thu Ph\`ung, Robert Peters.
+The authors would like to extend their warmest thanks to our collaborating colleagues, with whom many discussions and scientific projects were carried out, Claire Berger, Duc Nguyen-Manh, Takeo Fujiwara, Pierre Mallet, Jean-Yves Veuillen, Stephan Roche, Vincent T.\ Renard, Claude Chapelier, Lo\"ic Huder, Florie Mesple and T.\ Le Quang, Th\d{i} Thu Ph\`ung, Robert Peters.
 We would also like to thank C.\ Oguey, A.\ Sz\'all\'as, and A.\ Jagannathan, who provided us with the structures of the quasiperiodic tiling approximants studied.
 Most of the calculations were carried out at the {\it Centre de Calculs} (CDC), CY Cergy Paris Universit\'e, and using HPC resources from GENCI-IDRIS (Grant No.\ 910784).
-We thank Y.\ Costes and B.\ Mary, CDC, for computing assistance.
+We thank Yann Costes and Baptiste Mary, CDC, for computing assistance.
+JJK was supported by the Tunisian French Cooperation Project (CMCU 15G1306).
 GTL, AH, LM, and DM were supported by the ANR projects J2D (ANR-15-CE24-0017) and FlatMoi (ANR-21-CE30-0029).
 GTL, SV, JV, AM, AH, and JJK thank CY Advanced Studies, CY Cergy Paris University, for financial support.